Simhyeon/r4d/docs/macro_syntax.md

 **Define is not evaluated on declaration**

 Definition's body can include any macro invocation in itself, but wrong macro use inside definition cannot be detected at the time of definition.
-To make matters worse, arguments doesn't have any types either.
+By other terms, defined macro is evaluated lazily.

 ```
 $define(panik,kalm=$calm())